wcrowe20/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/david-lu/README.md

 **Concept**

-My proposed app is called "A/B." It's a polling space for gathering second opinions about the things *we might buy* or *have recently bought*.
+My proposed app is called "A/B." It's a polling space for gathering second opinions about things *we might buy* or *have recently bought*.
 A/B polls have a uniform format, made up of:

 -   a framing question: "Which of these shall I buy?"
 "Which of these shall I keep?"